haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/download-haddock3.md

 Haddock3 is an open source software and therefore its source code can be downloaded at any time.
 We are hosting the code on a dedicated [GitHub repository](https://github.com/haddocking/haddock3/), allowing for better version control, code development and maintainability.

-For usage tracking purposes (to avoid counting robots downloading the tool), we advise users to download it from our [lab page](https://www.bonvinlab.org/software/haddock3/#haddock3-distribution-download), as it allows us for easier reporting to authoritise supporting the development of this project with grants.
+For usage tracking purposes (to avoid counting robots downloading the tool), we advise users to download it from our [lab page](https://www.bonvinlab.org/software/haddock3/#haddock3-distribution-download), as it eases the reporting tasks to authorities supporting the development of this project with grants.

-To install haddock3 from source, we suggest to run the following commands:
+To install haddock3 from the source, we suggest running the following commands:

 ```bash
 # First, download the source code: